tarantuli/enchanters-manual/gameplay.md

 1. The game ends after a turn when there are no more cards on the journey track nor in the adventure deck.
 1. In a game where one complete kingdom deck is used per player, each player should’ve taken exactly 25 turns.
-1. If you are playing with the Arena Mundi village card, each player duels the player to their left.
+1. If you are playing with the *Arena Mundi* village card, each player duels the player to their left.
-1. If you are playing with Sa’akara the Gamerunner, each player may duel a target player once for each reward token he possesses.
+1. If you are playing with *Sa’akara the Gamerunner*, each player may duel a target player once for each reward token he possesses.
 The player may choose the same target multiple times.
 1. Each player calculates how many victory points he has.
 The players with the highest amount wins, each other player loses.